Madonna of the Dry Tree: Confraternity

-The painting may be associated to the confraternity of "Our Lady of the Dry Tree".
+The painting may be associated with the confraternity of "Our Lady of the Dry Tree".
 The confraternity was closely associated with Philip the Good who, they believed, prayed to an image of the Virgin carved on a tree during a battle against the French; following his victory he is said to have established "Our Lady of the Dry Tree", although it is documented as extant as early as 1396.
 Its seal, visible on extant ledgers, shows a thorny dry tree with dangling As.

 The confraternity met in a chapel at the Franciscans Church of the Minorites (Minoritenkirche).
 Membership was restricted to the upper echelon of Burgundian society, and included Philip's wife Isabella of Portugal, most of the leading Burgundian nobles, and upper-class families and foreign traders of Bruges, such as the Portinaris.
 Christus and his wife Guadicine were listed as members in 1462, and appear on the list of new members the following year.
 He joined the fraternity for the same reason Gerard David would some years later: to establish himself in Bruges society and attract wealthy patrons.
 A 1469 contract Christus cosigned indicates he may have assumed an administrative role for the organization, as well as being a board member.

-Although the iconography is clearly associated with the confraternity, it is not known whether Christus received a commission from the organization or from an individual member.
+Although the iconography is clearly associated with the confraternity, it is not known whether Christus received a commission from the organization or an individual member.
 The confraternity's inventory of 1495 does not list a painting of the Dry Tree.
-Its small size suggests that it may have been commissioned as a private devotional piece.
+Its small size suggests it may have been commissioned as a private devotional piece.